 4. Specific work requirements

-When you’ve agreed for a remote job with your current employer or with a client, make sure that you know the specific work requirements that they have.
+When you’ve agreed for a remote job with your current employer or with a client, make sure that you know the specific work or freelancing requirements that they have.
 Before closing the deal, you have to ensure that you’re able to meet your job’s minimum requirements.
 As far as Internet connectivity is concerned, some employers or clients will require you to have the following:

 - Stable Internet access